phishman3579/Bitcoin/README.md

 The Blockchain is a simple structure which contains a list of confirmed Blocks, a list of Transactions in chronilogical order, a list of unused Transactions, and the current hash.

+Note: all transactions in the same block are said to have happened at the same time.

 ````
     Blockchain {
         List<Block>         blockchain